hercules-ci/blog.hercules-ci.com/_posts/2019-05-14-nix-gitignore.md

 |?  | Probably not supported
 |-  | Not applicable or depends

+# Inclusion in Nixpkgs

+I think it would be really nice to have this function in Nixpkgs, but it needs to be tested in practice first.
+This is where you can help out!
+Please give the [project (GitHub)](https://github.com/hercules-ci/gitignore/) a spin and [leave a thumbs up if it worked for you (issue)](https://github.com/hercules-ci/gitignore/issues/6).

 # Closing thoughts

 I am happy to contribute to the friendly and inventive Nix community.
 Even though this gitignore project is just a small contribution, it wouldn't have been possible without the ideas and work of siers, icetan, and everyone behind Nix and Nixpkgs in general.